AlishaOne/Selenium_Java_framework_auto_wordpress/README.md

 <<<<<<< HEAD
 add a comment for fix25
 =======
-add a comment for fix bug 1000
+add a comment for fixing bug 1000
 >>>>>>> fix24